Mohammed Bennis: Writing

 From the concept of writing, Bennis grants an importance to his own composition of rhythm.
 It is a question of creating a dynamic lyric that places the body and the senses in the center of the poem.
 The forms of his poems and the perspectives which opened his poetic method give evidence of that.
 Bennis writes in this connection: "The construction of the poem, worked by the infinity of the subjectivity, by the stranger and the impure, undergoes unpredictable transformations.
 And so the poetic word, written in the margin of literature, does not stop destabilizing the syntax, diverting the image, decomposing the metrics and deforming the order, making itself clean and pure.
-The road of the poem is the one of the impure where visible and invisible conjugate.
+The road of the poem is that of the impure where visible and invisible conjugate.
 This passage of the seed of drunkenness becomes a reality in the poem.
 And here is the impure to wear, from now on, the sign of the pure, the beautiful and the stranger."

 This is a significant method in the modernization of the Arabic language and poetry.
 It is described by the English poet James Kirkup in a letter addressed to Mohammed Bennis: "You allow every word that enters yours poetic consciousness to achieve its full expressive force, and they all manifest themselves as true movements from the heart of poetry.
 You are like a wild bird that sings simply for the joy of singing.
 You are fascinated by the sound in every word that offers itself to each loving gesture of your poem that allows you to play with words and images echoing your thought, and so you fascinate your readers."

 Kirkup adds: "You use poetic language as if it were some elemental matter which you carve as a sculptor does – the artist who, like a blind man, can feel beneath his chisel the forms he hammers from blocks of marble or granite.
 And you discover your poem-status without premeditation, by bringing to light and inscribing each line, each verse embedded in the rock of consciousness, in the dark of dreams."

 In the same way, the Spanish poet, Antonio Gamoneda writes: "Mohammed Bennis, strange angel who enters in my veins and flows in them like the waters of the instants and you ignite the friendship of light: take me with you to the gardens of the dead, to the place of palms glimpsed between two fugitive abysses.
 Enter the hole of my chest and show me the gift of the void incandescent and the pupils of animals conceived in crying, those who come to the doors of intoxication to inject us with the passion of light, that substance which birds cross and makes us crazy in the happiness of the sweet contemplation of death."